 Please supply any personal acknowledgements separately to the main text to facilitate anonymous peer review.

 Media, Culture & Society and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
-We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of articles published in the journal.
+We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
-Submitted articles may be checked using duplication-checking software.
-Where an article is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article (removing it from the journal); taking up the matter with the head of department or dean of the author’s institution and/or relevant academic bodies or societies; banning the author from publication in the journal or all SAGE journals, or appropriate legal action.
+Submitted articles may be checked with duplication-checking software.
+Where an article, for example, is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

 Media, Culture & Society offers optional open access publishing via the SAGE Choice programme.
 For more information please visit the SAGE Choice website.
 For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.

 Preferred formats for the text and tables of your manuscript are Word DOC, RTF, XLS.
 LaTeX files are also accepted.
 The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.